skip to main content

 Wealth management can be extremely difficult for expats, incorporating increasingly complex tax rules, understanding different investment opportunities and creating a financial plan that incorporates your risk profile.

-Written on 5 July 2023
+Last reviewed/updated 5 July 2023

 As an expat, the more wealth you accumulate - whether through property, inheritance, bonuses or investments - the more complex your circumstances will become.
 While it is never too soon or too late to get a handle on your financial situation, as an expat, the sooner you create a wealth management plan, the better.